 You can now filter out all affected URLs to “All submitted URLs” in the upper left corner of the report to look for the URLs added to your sitemaps.

 In a perfect scenario, your sitemap files should only include pages responding with the 200 status code.
 Otherwise, you need to remove the affected pages as your priority.

 Even if you deliberately made some of your pages respond with “Blocked due to other 4xx issue,” like “Gone (410)”, you need to remember that adding these pages to your sitemap may waste your crawl budget.

 What’s more, if you’re managing a large website, except looking at the list in Google Search Console, you should also perform a full crawl of your sitemap.
 Remember that as the Page indexing report shows you a sample of 1000 pages, it may give you only an insight into what’s going on with your submitted pages.

 One more step that you should also take as a priority is to monitor your internal linking to the “Blocked due to other 4xx issue” pages.

-Many internal links pointing to 4xx pages may waste your crawl budget as bots use up their resources to get to the content they eventually can’t see or access.
+Why?
+Because when you extensively link to pages that you may not care about, Googlebot thinks they are actually important to you.
+As a result, bots use up their resources to get to the content they eventually can’t see or access.

 That’s why checking on internal linking to 4xx pages should be crucial, especially when you are sure that some of them, like “Gone (410)”, stay on your website for good.